TechnologyBrewery/orphedomos/README.md

 #### Repository ID

 *Description:* Server ID holding the credentials for docker login.
 Must match to a server ID in your maven settings.xml file.
+Docker login will be attempted for any applicable goal for which this parameter is defined.
+For instance, to login only during the `deploy` phase, define this parameter specifically within the `default-push-docker-image` execution's configuration.

 *CLI Option:* `orphedomos.repository.id`